fstasi/flickrfolio/README.md

 Essentially, flickrfolio parses the pictures you uploaded to flickr, looking for those you tagged as "portfolio".
 Those that match this criteria are accessed using flickr APIs, and put in the website.

+Long story short: see it in action --> http://francescostasi.com/photo/

 One of the key features of this project is that Flickr becomes the backoffice/management tool of your portfolio!
 Need to update a the descripion of a picture?
 You can do that on flickr!
 Want to upload and new picture and show it in your professional-looking portfolio?
 You can do that by uploading the picture on flickr and tagging it as "portfolio"!